Michael J. McShane

-Michael J. McShane (born 1961) is an American lawyer and jurist serving as a United States district judge of the United States District Court for the District of Oregon.
+Michael J. McShane (born 1961) is an American lawyer serving as the chief United States district judge of the United States District Court for the District of Oregon.
 He previously served as a state court judge on the Oregon Multnomah County Circuit Court from 2001 to 2013.

 Early life, education and career

 McShane was born in 1961 in Pittsburgh, in a conservative Catholic family.
 He grew up in Kennewick, Washington, where he attended high school.

 McShane graduated from Gonzaga University in 1983 with a Bachelor of Arts degree magna cum laude.
 He then joined the Jesuit Volunteer Corps and spent two years in Portland, Oregon, as a corrections counselor.
 He left the Jesuit Volunteer Corps in 1985 to attend Lewis & Clark Law School, graduating in 1988 with a Juris Doctor cum laude.

 He had worked for the Clark County District Attorney's office during law school but, on graduating, McShane joined the Office of the Metropolitan Public Defender in Portland, where he worked from 1988 to 1997.